 Due to the destruction of Earth-Two during 1985's Crisis on Infinite Earths, Power Girl's existence on Earth-One became problematic.
 Therefore her character underwent major changes in the Modern Age, initially transforming her heritage from Kryptonian to Atlantean.
 Her retconned origin made her a direct descendant of the sorcerer Arion of Atlantis, and she had been frozen in suspended animation for a thousand years before being released in the present day.
 In 2005 the events of Infinite Crisis revealed this origin to be false, and Power Girl once again became one of the last Kryptonian survivors of Earth-Two.
 During the Modern Age she continued to operate with the retconned Justice Society of America and also joined the Justice League of America.
-After starring in several personal mini-series throughout her history, Power Girl finally received her own ongoing series in 2009, which was canceled in 2011 after 27 issues.

 When Kal-L first discovered Kara on Earth-Two, she was not introduced to the public right away.
 Instead, Clark and his wife Lois Lane decided to adopt Kara and provided her a family to help her adjust to life on Earth.
 She began her superhero career soon after, but instead of becoming Supergirl, Kara sought to distance herself from her overbearing and overprotective cousin.
 To do this, Kara adopted the code name "Power Girl," and wore a white costume that was clearly different from Superman's iconic blue uniform.
 Though she was essentially the Supergirl of Earth-Two, the only thing in common between them was their blonde hair color and powerset.
 Other than that, Power Girl was completely her own character.